torontomegaempires/torontomegaempires.github.io/docs/index.markdown

 <div class="game-type-card">
 <span class="card-icon">🏛️</span>
 <h3>Civilization Building</h3>
-<p>Develop technologies and advance your society from the bronze age to the heights of ancient civilization.</p>
+<p>Develop technologies and advance your society from Prehistory to the heights of the Iron Age.</p>
 </div>

 <div class="game-type-card">
 <span class="card-icon">⚔️</span>
-<h3>Strategic Warfare</h3>
+<h3>Clash of Civilizations</h3>
 <p>When diplomacy fails, armies march.
-Command your forces in tactical battles across the ancient world.</p>
+Send your people to war by land or sea.</p>
 </div>

 <div class="game-type-card">